What is this Teaching in Ghana project all about?

-- Duration: 2 – 12 weeks
+- Duration: 2+ weeks

-- Cost: £588/$1029 for 2 weeks
+- Cost: £1784 / $2784 for 2 weeks

-- Requirements: age 18+
+- Requirements: Age 18+ and COVID-19 vaccination

-- Location: Coastal Town of Accra, Ghana
+- Location: Cape Coast, Ghana

-- Working hours: 5 days a week, 6 hours a day
+- Working hours: Monday-Friday: 5 to 6 hours a day

-- Arrival day: Sunday
+- Arrival day: Saturday

 What is included

-- Support: 24-hour support from on-site coordinator
+- Support: 24-hour support including emergency contact numbers

 What is not included

-- Police/Government Background Check; US and UK citizens will be processed through Kaya (admin fee applies) all other nationalities must provide local police check.
+- Police/Government Background Check; US and UK citizens will be processed through Kaya (admin fee applies).
+All other nationalities must provide local police check.

-Easy 3-step application process
+Easy 4-step application process

-APPLY ONLINE Click here to apply online and pay your deposit to secure your space on your chosen project.
+Apply online and pay your application fee to apply for your space on your chosen project.
 Our advisors will then contact you to guide you through the next steps.

-TELEPHONE INTERVIEW Once we’ve received your application, we’ll be in touch to arrange your informal telephone interview with your Kaya Placement Advisor.
+Once we’ve received your application, we’ll review your details and be in touch to arrange your informal telephone interview with your Kaya Placement Advisor.

-GET PREPARED When you’ve been accepted onto your project we'll send you your Welcome Pack and lots of other helpful information to assist you with preparing for your placement.
+When you have confirmed your project dates we'll send you your Welcome Pack and lots of other helpful information to assist you with preparing for your placement.